 In general, you must apply first to Inland Revenue.
 You can apply to the Family Court for a departure order only if:

 - Inland Revenue has already made a decision on your application for a departure from the formula assessment, or has refused to make a decision because it thinks the issues are too complex and should be left to the Family Court, or

 - either or both parents are already involved in another case that’s going to be heard by the Family Court, and it’s appropriate for the departure application to be heard along with that other case.

 What are the grounds for departing from the formula assessment?

-- that one or more of the grounds for a departure have been made out (see below), and
+- one or more of the grounds for a departure have been made out (see below), and

-- that departing from the formula assessment would be “just and equitable” for the children and both parents, and would be “otherwise proper”.
+- departing from the formula assessment would be “just and equitable” for the children and both parents, and would be “otherwise proper”.